-You might think that the biggest hurdle of moving into a new house is packing and unpacking your belongings, but there are plenty of other tasks to consider.
 Whether you’re a college student moving into a new apartment or a family downsizing to a smaller home, moving requires a foolproof game plan.
-The trick to making the process easy and efficient is to plan ahead and remain organized at every step of the way.
-If you stay on schedule, create a detailed moving checklist and book any extra services far in advance, you’ll make settling into your new place a piece of cake.
-Here, we’ve compiled a guide on how to organize for a move, including essential tips for moving out of your current home and key details to keep in mind before and after you move into your new space.
+The trick to making the process easy and efficient is to plan ahead and stay organized at every step of the way.
+If you stick to a schedule, create a detailed moving checklist and book any professional services you need far enough in advance, you’ll make moving out of your house — and settling into your new place — a much less stressful process.
+Read on for our detailed guide on packing, moving and everything in between.

 How to Organize for a Move